-Born and raised in Lockhart, Texas, Josh has a decade of experience working as a physical therapist.
+Born and raised in Lockhart, Texas, Dr. Elrod has over a decade of experience working as a physical therapist.
 He loves working with people who are active, whether that means chasing around their kids or running marathons.
-Josh is a Fellow Mentor for The Manual Therapy Institute, where he supervises candidates for Fellowship as they advance into the clinic to apply real world practice.
-Josh has studied Active Release Technique and also offers dry needling.
+Dr. Elrod is a Fellow Mentor for The Manual Therapy Institute, where he supervises candidates for Fellowship as they advance into the clinic to apply real world practice.
+Dr. Elrod has studied Active Release Technique and also offers dry needling.
 He is a Fellow of the American Academy of Orthopedic Manual Physical Therapists.
-Josh holds a Doctorate of Physical Therapy from the University of Texas Health Science Center at San Antonio.
+Dr. Elrod holds a Doctorate of Physical Therapy from the University of Texas Health Science Center at San Antonio.
 He is a graduate of the University of Texas at Austin.

-Katie was born in Bedford, England and lived in several countries before settling in Austin, Texas.
+Dr. Gwyn was born in Bedford, England and lived in several countries before settling in Austin, Texas.
 She graduated from Rice University with a BA in Kinesiology.
 While at Rice, she was a varsity member of the cross country and track teams during a time when they won 8 conference championships.
-Katie earned her Master’s of Science in Physical Therapy and her Doctorate in Physical Therapy from Texas Woman’s University.
-Katie received her certification in the McKenzie method of mechanical diagnosis and therapy in 2013 and her Fellowship in Orthopaedic Manual Therapy in 2015.
+Dr. Gwyn earned her Master’s of Science in Physical Therapy and her Doctorate in Physical Therapy from Texas Woman’s University.
+She went on to receive her certification in the McKenzie method of mechanical diagnosis and therapy in 2013 and her Fellowship in Orthopaedic Manual Physical Therapy in 2015.
 Dr. Gwyn is on faculty with The Manual Therapy Institute, a post-doctorate Fellowship Program in Orthopedic Manual Physical Therapy, where she educates fellows-in-training nationwide.
 She and Dr. Kroon are co-owners of Mondo Sports Therapy.

-Pieter was born and raised in Leiden, the Netherlands and graduated from the Haagsche Opleiding voor Fysiotherapie in Den Haag prior to moving to Texas.
+Dr. Kroon was born and raised in Leiden, the Netherlands and graduated from the Haagsche Opleiding voor Fysiotherapie in Den Haag prior to moving to Texas.
 He received his Doctorate in Physical Therapy in 2013 at Rosalind Franklin University, is Board Certified in Orthopaedic Physical Therapy, and a Fellow in the American Academy of Orthopedic Manual Physical Therapy.
-Pieter is the co-owner and Program Director of the Manual Therapy Institute, an ACOMPTE credentialed post-doctorate Fellowship Program in Orthopaedic Manual Physical Therapy.
+Dr. Kroon is the co-owner and Program Director of the Manual Therapy Institute, an ACOMPTE credentialed post-doctorate Fellowship Program in Orthopaedic Manual Physical Therapy.
 He has been teaching post-graduate manual therapy courses nationwide since 1994.
 Dr. Kroon and Dr. Gwyn are co-owners of Mondo Sports Therapy.